Powerlearnproject/se-day1-assignment-YandaDev/README.md

 **Cons**
 - Due to its rigid structure, changes are difficult to incorporate once a phase is completed
-- Testing occurs late in the pricess
+- Testing occurs late in the process

 **Example**
 - Construction Projects: Building a house or a bridge, where the design and plan are finalized before construction begins.